Hogmanay: Possible French etymologies

 The term may have been introduced to Middle Scots via French.
 The most commonly cited explanation is a derivation from the northern French dialectal word hoguinané, or variants such as hoginane, hoginono and hoguinettes, those being derived from 16th-century Middle French aguillanneuf meaning either a gift given at New Year, a children's cry for such a gift, or New Year's Eve itself.
-The Oxford English Dictionary reports this theory, saying that the term is apparently a borrowing of aguillanneuf, a medieval French cry used to welcome the new year consisting of an unknown first element plus "l'an neuf" ("the new year").
+The Oxford English Dictionary reports this theory, saying that the term is a borrowing of aguillanneuf, a medieval French cry used to welcome the new year consisting of an unknown first element plus "l'an neuf" ("the new year").

 This explanation is supported by a children's tradition, observed up to the 1960s in parts of Scotland at least, of visiting houses in their locality on New Year's Eve and requesting and receiving small treats such as sweets or fruit.
 The second element would appear to be l'an neuf ('the New Year'), with sources suggesting a druidical origin of the practice overall.
 Compare those to Norman hoguinané and the obsolete customs in Jersey of crying ma hodgîngnole, and in Guernsey of asking for an oguinane, for a New Year gift (see also La Guiannee).
-In Québec, la guignolée was a door-to-door collection for the poor.
+In Québec, la guignolée was a door-to-door collection for people experiencing poverty.

 Compare also the apparent Spanish cognate aguinaldo/aguilando, with a suggested Latin derivation of hoc in anno "in this year".

 Other suggestions include au gui mener ("lead to the mistletoe"), à gueux mener ('bring to the beggars'), au gui l'an neuf ('at the mistletoe the new year', or (l')homme est né ('(the) man is born').

 Possible Goidelic etymologies

 The word may have come from the Goidelic languages.
 Frazer and Kelley report a Manx new-year song that begins with the line To-night is New Year's Night, Hogunnaa but did not record the full text in Manx.
 Kelley himself uses the spelling Og-u-naa...
 Tro-la-la whereas other sources parse this as hog-un-naa and give the modern Manx form as Hob dy naa.
 Manx dictionaries though give Hop-tu-Naa ([hopʰ tθu neː]), generally glossing it as "Hallowe'en", same as many of the more Manx-specific folklore collections.

-In this context it is also recorded that in the south of Scotland (for example Roxburghshire), there is no m, the word thus being Hunganay, which could suggest the m is intrusive.
+In this context, it is also recorded that in the south of Scotland (for example Roxburghshire), there is no m, the word thus being Hunganay, which could suggest the m is intrusive.

 Another theory occasionally encountered is a derivation from the phrase thog mi an èigh/eugh ([hok mi ˈɲeː], "I raised the cry"), which resembles Hogmanay in pronunciation and was part of the rhymes traditionally recited at New Year but it is unclear if this is simply a case of folk etymology.

 Overall, Gaelic consistently refers to the New Year's Eve as Oidhche na Bliadhn(a) Ùir(e) ("the Night of the New Year") and Oidhche Challainn ("the Night of the Calends").